indepndnt/utf8csv/readme.md

 Not supported: Opening a CSV file from Excel > File > Open.

-After installation, if you use the legacy "import from text" function in Excel to import a CSV file, it will default to UTF-8 encoding.
+~~After installation, if you use the legacy "import from text" function in Excel to import a CSV file, it will default to UTF-8 encoding.~~ (Note: I broke this with the MSI installer, but intend to add it back as an option toggleable in the upcoming UI)

 # Uninstall